jmprdi/binja-shared-object-symbol-resolution/README.md

 # Shared Object Symbol Resolution

-This plugin resolves symbols in shared objects (.so, currently only elf files are suported).
+This plugin resolves symbols in shared objects (.so, currently only elf files are supported).
 The plugin will open any shared object files if needed.

 # Usage